Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 It can feel like quicksand that you may never pull yourself out of.
 The more you fight, the more stuck you feel.

-The paradox of feeling stuck is that accepting that where you are is where you’re supposed to be, can actually free you from feeling stuck.Stuck implies there is some type of timeline of grief.
+The paradox of feeling stuck is that accepting that where you are is where you’re supposed to be, can actually free you from feeling stuck.
+Stuck implies there is some type of timeline of grief.
 A timeline your grief is being measured against.
 And that you’re failing.

 Choose to be Active within Your Grief, Even When It’s Hard

 When your grief is new and raw it’s important to be gentle with yourself.
 Survival is the most important thing.
+As grief evolves, your effort will need to evolve too.

 The fact that grief takes work can be tough to accept.
-Usually when we are working at something it’s something we want to be good at, like hobbies, relationships and careers.
+Usually when we are working at something it’s something we want to be good at — like hobbies, relationships, and careers.

 Actively mourning in grief is what helps you move forward.
-Not in a checklist/almost done type of way, but in a way that helps you reinvest in life while learning to connect with your pet in a different way.
+Not in a ‘checklist/almost done’ type of way, but in a way that helps you reinvest in life while learning to connect with your pet in a different way.

-Nothing erases grief.
-But actively grieving and cultivating what you want life to look like now can soften pain.
+This part can be hard.
+Sometimes you want to avoid active mourning as it feels difficult because of the sadness.
+But actively grieving and cultivating what you want life to look like now can soften sadness and pain.
 It’s hard to believe that grief isn’t always defined as unrelenting pain.

 Does this mean force yourself to your limit every day?
 Definitely not.
 But don’t be afraid to make small grief goals and push yourself a bit.